Shrink one PDF or a batch in your browser. Pick a level, download in seconds. Files stay on your device. No signup, no upload, no watermark.

 Does it work on scanned PDFs?+

 Yes.
 Scanned PDFs usually shrink the most because the entire content is images.
+The tool detects scanned content and switches to a strategy tuned for it.
 A 50 MB scan can drop to 5 MB or less at the Maximum level.
-Use Recommended for archive copies.
+Use Recommended for archive copies you may want to read on a phone.

 Can I compress multiple PDFs at once?+